 About Churchdown Village

 Churchdown is a village in between Gloucester and Cheltenham.
 The village is unusual in having two centres.
-The older (Brookfield or “village”) centre is in Church Road near St Andrew’s Church; the more modern centre is in St John’s Avenue near St John’s Church.
+The older (Brookfield or “village”) centre is in Church Road near St Andrew’s Church; it’s more modern centre is in St John’s Avenue near St John’s Church.
 Churchdown is a relatively large village, with a population of 11,261 (2001).
 Wiki